-Jane Austen once said that there was ‘no finer county in England’, having been inspired by Derbyshire’s visual gems; these included the Peak District – a good chunk of its National Park sits here – and lavish estates, like Chatsworth House.
+Jane Austen once said that there was ‘no finer county in England’, having been inspired by Derbyshire’s visual gems.

-Lincolnshire is home to Lincoln University and Bishop Grosseteste University, plus Lincoln College – all in the historical cathedral city of Lincoln.
+Lincolnshire is home to the historical cathedral city of Lincoln.

-Largely rural and somewhat remote, Lincolnshire seems perfectly happy in its own company, as evidenced by some of its annual events and traditions.
-These range from the delicious (the Sausage and Cider Fest), to the bizarre (the World Egg Throwing Competition, and the Scarecrow Festival).
+Largely rural Lincolnshire has a range of annual events and traditions – from the delicious (the Sausage and Cider Fest), to the unexpected (the World Egg Throwing Competition, and the Scarecrow Festival).

-Most famously Robin Hood’s stomping ground, you can thank Nottinghamshire for a lot actually: running water, traffic lights, Ibuprofen – in fact Boots as a whole, HP brown sauce...
+Most famously Robin Hood’s stomping ground, you can thank Nottinghamshire for running water, traffic lights, Boots, and HP brown sauce.

 Nottinghamshire is swimming in culture and history, with no shortage of castles, estates, abbeys, concert halls, theatres, and festivals.